Chern-Weil theory for Haefliger-singular foliations: Introduction

-Haefliger's categorical lens enables us to systematically expose the limits of the existing characteristic class theory of foliations as follows.
-Let $\TT$ denote the category whose objects are pairs $(X,c)$, where $X$ is a topological space and $c$ is a cohomology class on \( X \), and whose morphisms are continuous maps pulling back the class associated to the codomain to that associated to the domain.
-Then Haefliger's characteristic map furnishes an assignment $A^{*}(\af_{q})_{\O(q)}\times \HH^{q}\rightarrow\TT$, which is functorial in the second argument and homomorphic (with respect to the ring structures of $A^{*}(\af_{q})_{\O(q)}$ and of cohomology) in the first.
-Let us denote by $\FS^{q}_{reg}$ the category of regular foliations of codimension $q$ on smooth manifolds, whose morphisms are transverse maps pulling back the foliation of the codomain to that of the domain.
-Then the Frobenius theorem induces an inclusion $\FS^{q}_{reg}\hookrightarrow\HH^{q}$ of categories, and Bott's Chern-Weil homomorphism amounts to a similarly homomorphic-functorial assignment $WO_{q}\times \FS^{q}_{reg}\rightarrow\TT$.
+Now, denote by $\FS^{q}_{reg}$ the category of regular codimension-\( q \) foliations on smooth manifolds, with morphisms the regular foliation maps.
+The Frobenius theorem induces an inclusion $\FS^{q}_{reg}\hookrightarrow\HH^{q}$ of categories, and Bott's Chern-Weil homomorphism amounts to a similarly functorial-homomorphic assignment $\FS^{q}_{reg} \times WO_{q} \rightarrow\TT$.
 Bott proves in \cite[Theorem 10.16]{bott2} that his Chern-Weil characteristic map is compatible with that of Haefliger, in the sense that it recovers the characteristic classes coming from Haefliger's classifying space.
 Put another way, Bott's Chern-Weil characteristic map makes the diagram

-commute.
-We note that, by the homotopy-invariance of cohomology, both characteristic maps factor through the category $\HH^{q}_{htpy}$, whose objects and morphisms are the homotopy classes of those of $\HH^{q}$.